ntalbs/tweetbot-js/README.md

     $ npm install

 ## Load data
-This program uses momgodb and the collection name is `quotes`.
+This program uses **mongodb** and the collection name is `quotes`.
 The document in the colleciton should have the following structure:

     {
       _id: ObjectId("..."),